mjearlb/csci-4050-6050-project/README.md

 # csci-4050-6050-project
-Our group's project for Spring 2024 CSCI 4050/6050 (Software Engineering) at the University of Georgia
+Our group's project for Spring 2024 CSCI 4050/6050 (Software Engineering) at the University of Georgia.
+Project is a web app which handles services for a theme park.

 Branches:
 - main: main branch